qTip2/qTip2/README.md

 Building to a different directory (MAKE only)
 ----------------------------------

-If you want to build qTip to a directory that is different from the default location, you can...
+If you want to build qTip2 to a directory that is different from the default location, you can...

-	make PREFIX=/home/craig/qtip/ [command]
+	make PREFIX=/home/craig/qtip2/ [command]

-With this, the output files would be contained in `/home/craig/qtip/dist/`
+With this, the output files would be contained in `/home/craig/qtip2/dist/`

 *`[command]` is optional.*

 Choosing which features are included in your build (MAKE only)
 ----------------------------------
-By default qTip is built with all plugins built into the file.
-You can see an example of this in the [dist](http://github.com/Craga89/qTip/tree/master/dist/) directory files.
+By default qTip2 is built with all plugins built into the file.
+You can see an example of this in the [dist](http://github.com/Craga89/qTip2/tree/master/dist/) directory files.
 If you want more control over what plugins are included, you can do so by adding some extra parameters to your build commands.

 For example, if you plan on using only the tips plugin, you'd specify the plugins variable as so:

 	make PLUGINS="src/tips.js" all

 Notice the only thing that was added was the PLUGINS parameter.
-This tells the compiler which files to include in the final qTip build.
+This tells the compiler which files to include in the final qTip2 build.
 You can specify multiple plugins by separating them wit a space:

 	make PLUGINS="src/tips.js src/ajax.js src/modal.js" all